Stop Breathing

 "Stop Breathing" is a song by American rapper Roddy Ricch, released on September 30, 2022, as the lead single from his third mixtape Feed Tha Streets III (2022).
+The song serves as his first solo single in more than a year.
 It was produced by Turbo, JetsonMade, Pooh Beatz, and Shottie.

 Composition and lyrics

 In the song, Roddy Ricch rap-sings about the wealth and material possessions that he has obtained as a result of his success: "Look out the window, what do I see? / A couple yachts, they got some thots that trot the seven seas / Got CCs and Louis Vs out of every season/ Card me please, Forgis make 'em stop breathin'".
 Moreover, he mentions receiving a Ferrari from Mustard and being free from everyday struggles.

 Music video

 The music video was released alongside the single, and sees Roddy Ricch enjoying his prosperous lifestyle, such as boarding a jet and donning Louis Vuitton.
 The video also features clips of him with Post Malone at the Twelve Carat Tour.